 Sometimes life events cause menopause to occur sooner than nature intended.
 Hysterectomies, for example, create some confusion about menopause.

 Surgeons perform this procedure for myriads of different reasons, but the end result is the same.
 This procedure affects blood flow and hormone production.
-Women who have their ovaries removed are twice as likely to have lower testosterone, which in turn causes low libido and sexual functioning.
+Women who have their ovaries removed are twice as likely to have lower testosterone

 This surgery does stop the menstrual cycle, which technically makes it menopause.
 However, the effects felt are varied and it is difficult to tell from one woman to the next.